 I am the river, the river is me

 E rere kau mai te Āwanui, Mai i te Kāhui maunga ki Tangaroa.
 Kō au te Āwa, kō te Āwa kō au.

 The Sarjeant Gallery’s nationally significant collection comprises over 8,000 artworks and archival items spanning four centuries of European and New Zealand art history.

-A modern warehouse space, Sarjeant on the Quay at 38 Taupō Quay, houses the Sarjeant Gallery exhibitions, events and the nationally significant permanent collection while the original Sarjeant Gallery at Pukenamu, Queens Park waits for its $35m redevelopment to commence.
+A modern warehouse space, Sarjeant on the Quay at 38 Taupō Quay, houses the Sarjeant Gallery exhibitions, events and the nationally significant permanent collection while the original Sarjeant Gallery at Pukenamu, Queens Park waits for its $64.4M redevelopment to be completed.

 The Sarjeant collection is one of the country’s most comprehensive surveys of New Zealand art history and is unrivalled in regional New Zealand.
 Of particular note is the vibrant Tylee Cottage artist residency programme which leads the Sarjeant’s contemporary collecting.